elifesciences-publications/DM0-evolution/README.md

 # README by Rohan Maddamsetti (rmaddams _AT_ ODU _DOT_ edu)
-# Last edited on 10/11/2019.
+### Last edited on 10/12/2019.

-IMPORTANT CAVEAT: the code here was written and tested on a Mac running Mac OS 10.13, and genomes
-                  were resequenced using breseq on a cluster running Linux.
-My code is provided as is, and may not as portable as hoped to untested environments such as Windows.
+IMPORTANT CAVEAT: the code here was written and tested on a Mac running Mac OS 10.13, and genomes were resequenced using breseq on a cluster running Linux.
 You may have to lightly edit source files to get them working on your machine.

-# How to run the analyses for the manuscript 'Genomic and phenotypic evolution of
-# Escherichia coli in a citrate-only resource environment.
+# How to run the analyses for the manuscript 'Genomic and phenotypic evolution of Escherichia coli in a citrate-only resource environment.

 I expect that users will be running these scripts within the 'src' directory of this project.
 So, using the Terminal on Mac/Linux, run this command: